Barrett scores 28, Knicks beat Warriors for 3rd straight win

 TIP-INS

-Knicks: Frank Ntilikina, limited to four games so far and missing his 12th straight with a sprained right knee, is still listed as day to day by coach Tom Thibodeau, who said, “doing a little more each day, so we’ll see how it goes.” … New York snapped a 10-game skid in the series and five-game losing streak on the Warriors’ home floor with a 124-122 win in its last visit to the Bay Area on Dec.
+Knicks: Frank Ntilikina, limited to four games so far and missing his 12th straight with a sprained right knee, is still listed as day to day by Thibodeau, who said, “doing a little more each day, so we’ll see how it goes.” … New York snapped a 10-game skid in the series and five-game losing streak on the Warriors’ home floor with a 124-122 win in its last visit to the Bay Area on Dec.
 11, 2019. … G Austin Rivers sat out with a sore right Achilles tendon.

 Warriors: Eric Paschall scored 12 and reached 1,000 points in his 74th career game, the fewest number of games by a Golden State second-round pick in the modern draft era, since 1966, according to the Elias Sports Bureau.
 Gilbert Arenas did so in 79 games. … The Warriors lost at home to the Knicks for just the fourth time in the last 19 games and fifth time in 22 matchups overall.